-The city of Los Angeles completed the implementation of a citywide intelligent transportation system (ITS) in February, adding the last of its nearly-4,400 signalized intersections to the network.
+The city of Los Angeles completed the implementation of a citywide intelligent transportation system or ITS in February, adding the last of its nearly-4,400 signalized intersections to the network.
 It is the first city in the world to complete a full-city ITS.

 Video feeds from more than 400 cameras across the city allow traffic engineers to directly observe individual intersections.
-They are supported by loop detectors embedded in the roadway, which offer data on traffic volume, speed and position.
-Using these two sources of information, engineers can reprogram traffic signals at individual intersections to accommodate for any event that might impact congestion.
+The ITS is supported by loop detectors embedded in the roadway, which offer data on traffic volume, speed and position.
+Using these two sources of information, engineers can reprogram traffic signals at individual intersections to accommodate for any event that might impact congestion using ITS.

 ATSAC has already sold its proprietary ITS software to the cities of Long Beach and Gilroy, Calif., and hopes to sell it to Washington, D.C., in the near future.